josephpconley/josephpconley.github.io/_posts/2022-12-23-complexity-atwitter.md

 Between IaC, Docker, and other automation tools, onboarding ramp-up time should take days, not weeks.
 (N.B.
 I'm just as guilty of giving onboarding/documentation short shrift, but as a tech executive what could be more important than keeping your team productive and thereby happy?)

-I'm excited to see what Twitter can do over the next 18 months (it does seem like a few recent changes has improved performance).
+I'm excited to see what Twitter can do over the next 18 months.
+It does seem like a few recent changes has improved performance.
 Especially as, like Elon said, "we're not splitting the atom here".
+Compared to his other endeavors this should be a cakewalk!